 The Vermont Master Naturalist South Burlington (VMNSB) program creates a close-knit team of naturalists with specific training in South Burlington’s natural history across the earth, life and social sciences, who understand and can “read” the landscapes of South Burlington.
 The city has a rich natural heritage with habitat ranging from quartzite cliffs to floodplain forests.
 Diversity underfoot gives rise to over a dozen natural communities resulting in an abundance of rare plant species.
 Bobcats, coyotes, otters, beavers, deer and foxes either pass through the City or live here year-round.
 This program connects South Burlington citizens to the nature of their city through professional training and volunteer projects.
 The City of South Burlington benefits long-term from a community of naturalists acting as a brain trust for solving ecological issues facing our wild lands and serving as expert resources for conservation education in our schools and communities.

-Who: Each class will consist of ten to fifteen South Burlington residents with a sustained interest and background in at least one natural history discipline (e.g. birding, geology, wildlife tracking, botany).
+Who: Each class will consist of ten to fifteen people who live and/or work in South Burlington or surrounding towns with a sustained interest in at least one natural history discipline (e.g. birding, geology, wildlife tracking, botany).
 Candidates will be selected through an application process.
 The program is coordinated by Bert Nubile, graduate of the first cohort of the South Burlington Master Naturalist Program.
 The program was formed under the guidance of Alicia Daniel, who founded the Vermont Master Naturalist Program in Burlington in 2016 with training modeled after her landscape-level teaching in the UVM Field Naturalist Master of Science program.
 Alicia and other local experts will lead the training for the candidates.